 As part of the consolidated planning process, and as a requirement for receiving HUD formula grant funding, the City of Tulsa is undertaking this update to the 2015 AI to evaluate impediments to fair housing choice within the city.
 Residents of the City of Tulsa are protected from discrimination in housing choice by the federal Fair Housing Act, which includes protections based on race, color, religion, national origin, sex, disability, and familial status.
 In addition, the State of Oklahoma extends protections on all of these bases and extends additional protection based on age.
-Finally, §5-104 of the Tulsa Code of Ordinances prohibits discrimination on all of the bases recognized under the FHA, and extends additional protections based on gender identity and sexual orientation.
+Finally, §5-104 of the Tulsa Code of Ordinances prohibits discrimination on all of the bases recognized under the FHA, and extends additional protections based on ancestry and marital status.
+The ordinance also protects again discrimination in housing based on gender identity and sexual orientation.
 The purpose of this report is to determine current impediments to fair housing choice at work in City of Tulsa and to suggest actions that the local community can consider in order to overcome the identified impediments.
 Thus, this report represents only the first step in the three-part certification process.
 This AI was conducted through the assessment of a number of quantitative and qualitative sources.
 Quantitative sources used in analyzing fair housing choice in the City of Tulsa included:

-- Socio-economic and housing data from the U.S. Census Bureau, - Employment data from the U.S. Bureau of Labor Statistics,

-- Economic data from the U.S. Bureau of Economic Analysis, - Investment data gathered in accordance with the Community Reinvestment Act, - Home loan application data from the Home Mortgage Disclosure Act, and - Housing complaint data from HUD.
+- Socio-economic and housing data from the U.S. Census Bureau, - Employment data from the U.S. Bureau of Labor Statistics, - Economic data from the U.S. Bureau of Economic Analysis, - Investment data gathered in accordance with the Community Reinvestment Act, - Home loan application data from the Home Mortgage Disclosure Act, and - Housing complaint data from HUD.